The New Format of Interpreting your CF ...

 Remember to use initials and shorthand in the way that suits you.
 This can be quite a long process, and often, the exam introduces difficulty by giving you more things to do.
 It will probably take you three to five minutes to break all this down and type it out, so you have to decide if it is a worthy effort.
 Remember also that there could be three or four questions here, and you can use this information for the subsequent questions.

 For the above question, we know our experiments are in sentences 4 – 7, where they removed the sponges or returned them and saw what happened.
 S3 is another experiment that involved the starfish.
-So basically, we are looking for something that would match the idea, where something is removed or introduced, and then observations are made.
+So basically, we are looking for something that would match the idea, where you remove or introduce something, and then make observations.

 Answer choice A is way too broad and does not match what we read, so can eliminate it.
 “Longitudinal means “it goes on for a long time.”
 But if you don’t know what it means, just focus on “entire order”.
 These experiments were pretty specific, and it automatically rules out choice A.

 Choice B is a reversal.
-The experiments were not done outside of their natural habitat but rather inside.
+The experiments didn’t take place outside of their natural habitat but rather inside.
 So we can eliminate this.

 Answer choice C is also a reversal.
-The experiments were not conducted in a laboratory but in the field.
+The experiments didn’t take place in a laboratory but in the field.

 Choice D seems closer but is again another reversal since no artificial coral reefs were built.
-The experiments were conducted outside, in nature.
+The experiments took place outside, in nature.

 E is very similar.
 It only changes sponges and starfish for seahorses and clearly matches what we would expect from the experiments.